EAddario/erised/README.md

 * v0.0.2 - Add HTTP redirection status codes (300's), startup configuration parameters and request's logging
 * v0.0.1 - Initial release

+# Enabling HTTPS
+In order to enable HTTPS support, _erised_ requires a valid X.509 certificate signed by a trusted [Certification Authority](https://en.wikipedia.org/wiki/Certificate_authority) (CA) like [IdenTrust](https://www.identrust.com/), [DigiCert](https://www.digicert.com/) or [Let's Encrypt](https://letsencrypt.org/).

+If you don't have one, or would prefer to use a local version, you'll find the necessary certificate ([localCA.pem](./cmd/erised/certs/localCA.pem)) to setup a Root CA in the [/certs](./cmd/erised/certs) folder, which will allow your computer to verify the included test certificate and key.
+The process to install the CA certificate is beyond the objective of this README, but [Google](https://www.google.com/search?q=how+to+install+trusted+root+certificate) or your favourite AI can help.
+Once the certificate is installed, it will show as **Erised Test CA**.
+Please ensure it is marked as **_trusted_**.

+You should now be able to run _erised_ in HTTPS mode by executing `erised -https -cert erised.crt -key erised.key` where _erised.crt_ is the "site's" (your computer) X.509 certificate and _erised.key_ is the private key.

+### A word of caution about trusting certificates with unclear provenance:
+As mentioned before, covering the intricacies of establishing cryptographically secure digital identities and documenting the process to generate the relevant keys and certificates is well beyond the scope of this README, but it is important to at least call out some of the risks incurred when trusting a digital certificate because, in addition to validate identity and secure the communication between parties, they are also used to "sign" code (programs and libraries) that can run with privileged permissions.

+I hope the message is clear: **when dealing with anything security related it always pays to be very careful and when in doubt, the best option is just not to.**

+The [Secure Sockets Layer (SSL)](https://www.digicert.com/what-is-ssl-tls-and-https) certificates included with _erised_ are linked to _localhost_ and can only be used to enable TLS/SSL communication within your own computer.

+For transparency, the (high level) steps to create them are:

+ 1. Create a private key (_localCA.key_) to sign the Root CA certificate
+ 2. Generate a Root CA certificate (_localCA.pem_) signed with the above key
+ 3. Create a "site" private key (_erised.key_)
+ 4. Generate an intermediate Certificate Signing Request certificate (_erised.csr_) signed with site's private key
+ 5. Create an X.509 V3 certificate extension config file (_erised.ext_) to link the final certificate to _localhost_
+ 6. Generate the site's final certificate (_erised.crt_) using the Root CA certificate, the CA private key, the intermediate CSR certificate, and the certificate extension config file

+Please note that neither of the private keys are password protected.
+This is definitely not something that you would normally do, but decided to simplify the process in case you'd want to tinker with the provided certs.

 # Known Issues
-**erised** may be full of bugs.
+_erised_ may be full of bugs.
 Poeple "_... have wasted away before it, not knowing if what they have seen is real, or even possible..._" so, use it with caution for it gives no knowledge or truth.

 Of all of its deficiencies, the most notable is:
 * Using the _-path_ option could lead to significant security risks.
-When the _X-Erised-Response-File_ header is set it will search recursively for a matching filename in the current directory or **all** subdirectories underneath, returning the contents of the first match.
+When the _X-Erised-Response-File_ header is set, it will search recursively for a matching filename in the current directory or **all** subdirectories underneath it, returning the contents of the first match.
 For security reasons, path is restricted to the directory or subdirectories where the program was invoked.
-* https protocol is not yet supported

-I may or may not address these issues in a future release.
-Caveat Emptor
+I may or may not address this or any other issues in a future release. [**Caveat Emptor**](./LICENSE)

 # Motivation
 When developing and testing REST API clients, sooner or later I'd come across situations where I needed a quick and easy way to dynamically test endpoint's responses under different scenarios.
 Although there are many excellent frameworks and mock servers available, the time and effort required to configure them is sometimes not justified, specially if the application under test exposes many routes, so after some brief and unsuccessful googling I decided to create my own.

-**erised** was inspired by [Kenneth Reitz's](https://kennethreitz.org/) HTTP Request & Response Service [httpbin.io](https://httpbin.org/) and it may offer similar functionality in future releases.
+_erised_ was partially inspired by [Kenneth Reitz's](https://kennethreitz.org/) HTTP Request & Response Service [httpbin.io](https://httpbin.org/) and later on by Marchandise Rudy's [Echo-Server](https://github.com/Ealenn/Echo-Server).

 The typical use case is to get a response to an arbitrary http request when your ability to control the server's behaviour is limited or non-existent.

-Imagine you're developing some client for [api.chucknorris.io](https://api.chucknorris.io/) and want to test the **/jokes/random** path.
+Imagine you're developing some client for [api.chucknorris.io](https://api.chucknorris.io/) and want to test the _/jokes/random_ path.
 You could certainly make live calls against the server:
 ```sh
 curl -w '\n' -v -k https://api.chucknorris.io/jokes/random
 ```